 If you want to learn more about how to pick the right memory card for your Switch, we have a full guide that goes into detail on every important feature.
 If we had to pick just one card, though, here’s the card we’d recommend.

 This SanDisk 128GB microSDXC card will likely be enough for most Switch owners.
 With class 10 speed from one of the respected manufacturers in storage, you can’t go wrong here.
-Sure, some users may fill the 128GB card, but with 256GB prices approaching roughly three times the price of this card, we can’t recommend purchasing a larger capacity card at this time.
+If you think 128GB won’t cut it, opt for SanDisk’s 256GB card instead, which is perfect for those who regularly download AAA games.

 Transport and protection